piotay/pfb2025/lectures/Pandas.md

 **Python Data Analysis Library**

-A fully-featured code library for manipulating data arranged in tables (i.e. matricies or data frames).
+A fully-featured code library for manipulating data arranged in tables (i.e. matrices or data frames).
 It's arguably the most popular Python library used for data engineering.
 For those of you who have used the popular statistical language, R, Pandas brings many of that languages capabilities to python.

 ### Why familiarize yourself with Pandas?